ghsumhubh/RPi-Pico-Tester/README.md

 ```python
 display_on()
 ```
-turns on the display (turned on by default)
+Turns on the display (turned on by default)
 ```python
 display_off()
 ```
-turns off the display
+Turns off the display
 ```python
 clear_display()
 ```